Homemade pickles, ready overnight!

 Add extra water until the solution completely covers the veggies.
 You do still want to leave a little headspace in the jar, though.

 Be sure to wipe the rim and screw the lid on tightly.
-Refrigerate overnight or up to 4 days before enjoying.
+Refrigerate overnight, about 8 hours, before enjoying.
+They taste even better on day 2.

 This recipe is not shelf stable.
 You MUST store in the refrigerator.